 UW institutions will issue a copy of a previously issued 1098-T to any student to whom that 1098-T was previously issued.

 In relation to Flexible Option coursework, what semester category are the related tuition and related expenses and grants, scholarships, and related amounts reported?

-Flexible Option coursework is reported in the Other Semester category as detailed on the back of the 1098-T form.
+Flexible Option coursework is reported the same as other tuition, scholarships, or grants on the 1098-T form.

 QUESTIONS ABOUT SPECIFIC BOXES

 Note: Some boxes are referenced with more than one question.
 Some boxes do not have questions.